Last updated on March 27th, 2020 at 10:40 pm

 The More the Better

 In the fast-paced world of the internet, the more content you can put out, the better chances you have of being discovered.
-This is why for many artist and bands, singles and playlists have become popular.
+This is why for many artists and bands, singles and playlists have become popular.

 It’s easier to work on singles or putting together a playlist when compared to EPs and albums.
-This allows artist and bands to put out more content onto their platforms.
+This allows artists and bands to put out more content onto their platforms.
 EPs and albums take more time to put together and to put out, which can push a lot of artists away, however, they are still as important now as they were before the internet.

 Why EPs and Albums Are Still Important

 EPs and albums are bigger projects that give artists and bands the chance to let their listeners and fans in on how their creative minds think.
-These type of projects showcase more about the artist and band then what any single or online playlist could ever do.
+These types of projects showcase more about the artist and band then what any single or online playlist could ever do.
 They’re also very useful tools when it comes to marketing their music.